TurboVega/image2binary/README.md

 This program converts PNG file data into binary data for use on the Commander X16.
-It reads multiple PNG files, combines their needed color palettes, and outputs palette entries in both text and binary, plus it outputs binary pixel data (palette indexes rather than colors)s.
+It reads multiple PNG files, combines their needed color palettes, and outputs palette entries in both text and binary, plus it outputs binary pixel data (palette indexes rather than colors).

 NOTE: It assumes using 8 bits-per-pixel in the <i>output</i> for VERA; however, the input PNG files may contain 24-bit RGB or 32-bit RGBA data.